by Michelle Tchea

 …Without Leaving your Hotel

-Cheap and cheerful street eats are a great way to experience the true culture of Nicaragua and meet its vibrant people, but hotels also offer healthy and local farm-to-table dishes.
+Cheap and cheerful street eats are a great way to experience Nicaragua’s true culture and meet its vibrant people, but hotels also offer healthy, locally sourced farm-to-table dishes.

 Jicaro Food and Beverage Manager, Diamanda Jiménez, loves El pollo tapado, especially the one prepared by the head chef at his resort.